 - Crisis intervention in which your counselor assists you in finding a way out of your situation.

 - Help sorting out your feelings.
 Many clients feel confused, helpless, and even guilty.
 It’s normal to still have feelings for your abuser.
 Your counselor can help you sort out these confusing feelings.

 - Creating and implementing safety and support groups.

-The focus at Thriveworks Knoxville Counseling & Coaching is always on client safety.
+The focus at Thriveworks Knoxville, TN is always on client safety.
 This can mean different things to everyone.
-For you it may mean finding a way out of a relationship while for others it might mean finding ways to explore a new healthy relationship.
+For you, it may mean finding a way out of a relationship while for others it might mean finding ways to explore a new healthy relationship.